-A Speech Pathologist licensed to practice speech pathology in accordance with the requirements of Chapter 79 of Title 17 of the D.C.M.R.
+License (specify): A Speech Pathologist licensed to practice speech pathology in accordance with the requirements of Chapter 79 of Title 17 of the D.C.M.R.
+Certificate (specify):

-Verification of Provider Qualifications Entity Responsible for Verification: DDS Frequency of Verification:
+Other Standard (specify): Accreditation by the American Speech-Language-Hearing Association Verification of Provider Qualifications Entity Responsible for Verification: DDS Frequency of Verification: Initially, and annually thereafter.

-DDS Frequency of Verification:

-Frequency of Verification:

-Frequency of Verification:

-Frequency of Verification:

-Initially, and annually thereafter.

-Appendix C: Participant Services C-1/C-3: Provider Specifications for Service

-C-1/C-3.
-I Tovider Specifications for Service

 Service Type: Other Service Service Name: Speech, Hearing and Language Services

-Provider Category:

-[Individual]

-Provider Type:

-Frovider Type:

-Audiologists

-Provider Qualifications
+Audiologists Provider Qualifications

-License (specify):

-An audiologist licensed to practice audiology in accordance with the requirements of Chapter 78 of Title 17 of the D.C.M.R.
+License (specify): An audiologist licensed to practice audiology in accordance with the requirements of Chapter 78 of Title 17 of the D.C.M.R.
+Certificate (specify): Certificate of Clinical Competence in the area of Audiology granted by the American Speech Hearing Language Association Other Standard (specify):

-Certificate (specify):

-Certificate of Clinical Competence in the area of Audiology granted by the American Speech Hearing Language Association

-Other Standard (specify):

-Verification of Provider Qualifications Entity Responsible for Verification:
+Verification of Provider Qualifications Entity Responsible for Verification: DDS Frequency of Verification: Initially, and annually thereafter

-DDS

-Frequency of Verification:

-Initially, and annually thereafter